MattMcComb/RelativeDateDescriptor/README.md

 When describing a date we do so in relation to another date i.e. that specified by the relativeTo: parameter, the reference date.
 If the date being described (describeDate:) occurs before the reference date (relativeTo:) the prior date format as specified in the init method will be used, and if later the post date format will be used.

+By default the RelativeDateDescriptor expresses the time differences using the most significant unit of time.
+As an example if the two dates are 69 seconds apart the descriptor would return '1 minute'.
+If you wish to define the time units in which the description will be expressed you can set the expressedUnits property, which takes a bitwise OR'd list of RDDTimeUnit constants i.e.

+    [aRelativeDateDescriptorInstance setExpressedUnits:RDDTimeUnitHours|RDDTimeUnitMinutes];

 ## Example Output

     RelativeDateDescriptor *descriptor = [[RelativeDateDescriptor alloc] initWithPriorDateDescriptionFormat:@"%@ ago" postDateDescriptionFormat:@"in %@"];